tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 ## Exercise 4: interacting with the program under inspection

 Up until this point we have not actually had any errors in our scripts to correct.
 Let us change that.
-Copy and past the code below into a file named ``pdb_exercise_4.py``.
+Copy and paste the code below into a file named ``pdb_exercise_4.py``.

 ```python